MarvinWank/vog/README.md

 ## Credits

-This is basically a ripoff of https://github.com/prolic/fpp, but rewritten from scratch, with less fancy but readable code, full test coverage and proper documentation.
+This is basically a ripoff of https://github.com/prolic/fpp, but rewritten from scratch, with less fancy but readable code, high test coverage and proper documentation.

 ## Documentation